 So now to the all-important small steps towards big goals (this is what we always do at DrivenWoman!): the first action I committed to was to talk to our CEO about this, to tell him that this was what was my strength and what I should do more of.

-Now, sometimes the stars do align - our group personnel director had just told him that she was thinking of retiring, after 30 years, and he had been worrying about who could possibly take over from her, so my revelation was very welcome.
-From then on, things moved forward at a pace - I was appointed to the role of HR director, a first step to learn the ropes and gradually take over from our retiring group personnel director.
+Now, sometimes the stars do align - our group personnel director retiring, after 30 years, so my revelation was very welcome.
+From then on, things moved forward at a pace - I was appointed to the role of HR director, a first step to learn the ropes and gradually take over from her.

 Within a few months I felt more at home in this role than any previous role in my 28 years with the company.
 My deep knowledge of our product and our culture were hugely beneficial and learning HR was a relatively easy process.
-My confidence was building, day by day, and at one DrivenWoman meeting I talked to the group of my despair that our management meetings were always fraught affairs with much focus on the negative.
+At one DrivenWoman meeting I talked to the group of my despair that our management meetings were always fraught affairs with much focus on the negative.

 Why couldn’t we just enable everybody to speak freely, positively to solve business issues together?